Rate ranges for athletes like Hunter

 Appearance

-Hunter will attend your practice or event
+Hunter will attend your event